acdh-oeaw/VELD_registry/README.md

 - https://github.com/veldhub/veld_data__akp_ner_linkedcat
   - [linkedcat/veld.yaml](https://github.com/veldhub/veld_data__akp_ner_linkedcat/blob/main/linkedcat/veld.yaml)
     - valid: True
-    - is contained as output veld in:
+    - repo is contained as output veld in:
       - https://github.com/veldhub/veld_chain__akp_ner_inference
     - metadata:
       - description: Prefered dataset is not this one, but linkedcat2!
 This dataset was created by applying a custom trained SpaCy NER model an APIS / ÖBL data, on data set 'linkedcat2' at our solr index.
 The csv file is split into id column, character start index of recognized entity, character end index of entity, label of entity type, and a small context window.